merivale/victor/README.md

     | Different Object
 ```

 Relators are encoded in prepositions.
 There are 31 relators in my model at present (I didn't bother listing them all above).
 This list is incomplete, but it accounts for many common prepositions.
 Relators will reappear in the context of pivots; see [section 4.2](#42-pivots).
-Weights, meanwhile, are essentially just objects like the main object of the nucleus, with the added possibility that they may refer back to the main object itself (in which case they generate the third direct form of the pronoun, `"myself"`, `"yourself"`, `"themselves"`, etc.) For clarity, I will distinguish where necessary the *main* object of the nucleus from any *balancing* objects in the list of balances.
+Weights, meanwhile, are the balancing objects mentioned a moment ago.
+These are essentially just objects like the main object of the nucleus, but with the added possibility that they may refer back to the main object itself (in which case they generate the third direct form of the pronoun, rather than the second).

 Some more abbreviating conventions relating to balances: Whenever a relator is absent, I will omit it, rather than explicitly writing `Nothing`; and when it is present, I will write it on its own, as e.g. `Against` instead of `Just Against`.
 When the weight is not the same as the main object, I will not bother explictly writing `Different`, but write the object on its own (abbreviated as before).
 And finally, when a balance contains only a weight (i.e. no relator), I will drop the brackets around it.
 For example: